GauravKumarGope/GauravKumarGope/README.md

 ## Hi there 👋
-This repository contains my web dev Practice projects
+This repository contains my web dev Practice projects I have aimed on Completing 30 projects , few big and few small Before the end of the year.

 <!--
 **GauravKumarGope/GauravKumarGope** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.